Title

-What is new in SQL Server 2008 aka Katmai
+What is new in SQL Server 2008?
+MERGE T-SQL command enhancement

-One of the t-sql improvements in SQL Server 2008 is the MERGE t-sql command.
-By using the Merge command you can compare two tables and update matched ones, or insert unmatched rows from one into other, or delete unmatched ones from the primary table.
+By using the Merge command T-SQL developers can compare two tables and update matched ones, or insert unmatched rows from one into other, or delete unmatched ones from the primary table at the same time using single SQL statement.

 id int,